smesch/jenkins-with-kubernetes-slaves/README.md

 3. Git is installed and the repository is cloned on the guest

-4. The `/scripts/provision-vagrant.sh` script is run, which installs unzip, jq, go, Kops, the AWS CLI, Docker, and kubectl
+4. The `/scripts/provision-vagrant.sh` script is run, which installs unzip, jq, go, the AWS CLI, Docker, kubectl and kops

 Once the Vagrant virtual machine is started, run the following command to connect to it and then move into the root of the repository: